nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Delete Client/Transaction/Remark feature

-#### Current Implementation
+This feature allows the user to delete a specific `client`, `transaction`, or `remark` of their choice.
+Deletion removes the whole entity, and none of its fields are kept.

+**Implementation details**

 The deletion mechanism for `clients`, `transactions`, and `remarks` is facilitated by a `DeleteCommandParser` and `DeleteCommand`.

-The following class diagram shows the parent-child relation of `DeleteClientCommand`, `DeleteTransactionCommand`, `DeleteRemarkCommand` relative to the `DeleteCommand`.
-The concrete classes consists of the logic to delete an item stated by the name of their command.
+The `DeleteClientCommand`, `DeleteTransactionCommand`, `DeleteRemarkCommand` extends the `DeleteCommand` abstract class.
+These classes contains the logic to delete an entity stated by the name of their command, as depicted by the **class diagram** below.

 ![DeleteCommandClassDiagram](images/DeleteCommandClassDiagram.png)

+The deletion process occurs in these `3` main steps:

-The `DeleteCommandParser` will take in the `userInput`, parse it, and return the correct concrete command type that is either `DeleteClientCommand`, `DeleteTransactionCommand`, or `DeleteRemarkCommand` which will be executed to achieve the deletion functionality.
+1) The `DeleteCommandParser` will parse the `userInput`, and return one of the concrete class `DeleteClientCommand`, `DeleteTransactionCommand`, or `DeleteRemarkCommand`.
+2) The Command received in step 1 will be executed to delete the entity of its type, and return a `CommandResult`
+3) The `CommandResult` contains the message to print to the `Application's Reply`

-This process of deleting the first client in the list is depicted by the following sequence diagram (for user input `delete 1 m/client`):
+The **sequence diagram** below shows how a client is deleted for user input `delete 1 m/client`.

 ![DeleteSequenceDiagram](images/DeleteSequenceDiagram.png)
 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FilterTransCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

-The process for deleting `transaction` and `remark` is almost the same as the process stated above, with just the following changes:
+The sequence diagram above is applicable for deleting `transaction` and `remark`, with just the following changes:
 - For delete transaction:
     - `userInput` is changed to `delete 1 m/transaction`
     - `parse("1 m/transaction")` returns `d`, which is a `DeleteTransactionCommand`